faithfm/laravel-auth0-pattern/README.md

-# auth-laravel-v1
+# laravel-auth0-pattern

-Laravel AuthN+AuthZ (for Faith FM projects):
+An Auth0-based library/pattern for Laravel Authentication and Authorisation:  (developed for Faith FM web projects)

-* AuthN (Authentication) implemented using Auth0
+* **AuthN** (Authentication) implemented using **Auth0**
-* AuthZ (Authorization)  implemented using local user-permissions table (with Laravel/Vue-JS helpers)
+* **AuthZ** (Authorization)  with simple **'user-permissions' table** (combined with Laravel/Vue-JS helper Gates & Checks)

-This repo is a composer package created to improve consistency across our existing Faith FM Laravel+Vue projects.
+This repo is a PHP Composer package created to improve consistency across our existing Faith FM Laravel+Vue projects.
 (Previously we had been trying to maintain multiple copies of these files across multiple projects).

 At present, Laravel Artisan's vendor-publishing functionality is simply being used to clone a set of consistent files across our projects.